 When you make your initial reservation, if online or over the phone, call the reservation number and ask to speak to a supervisor about a service dog.
 If the supervisor knows her stuff, she will be very used to this procedure.
 She may offer to place you in bulkhead seating to give you a bit more leg room for the dog.
 She may ask what duties the service dog performs for you, which is normal, and fully within the airline's rights.

 This is also the time to ask what documentation is required by the airline, if any, for the service dog.
 I usually check the website first, and say something like, "I see your website does not list any required pet documentation for domestic travel, is that true?"
 I've frequently been told that a form from the vet showing updated vaccinations and ability to fly would be good to have "just in case."
-But, the cat's pajamas would be to have a letter from your doctor noting your need for a service dog.
-I also like to print out (as an educational tool, if necessary) the very latest directives from the ADA as to service dogs and how their owners must be treated for the airline to avoid a $50,000 fine.
-I have never been asked for any of these documents, but it helps me rest assured to have them handy in my purse or carry-on.
+In truth, it's always wise to travel with your dog's current vaccination record, as this is often one of the most contended points of pet travel.
+Still, the cat's pajamas would be to have a letter from your doctor noting your need for a service dog.

-Just remember, in our current travel climate, airports are no place to get irate, so be as prepared and calm as possible.
+Just remember that in our current travel climate, airports are no place to get irate, so be as prepared and calm as possible.
 Your pooch will follow your lead with mellow, non-disruptive behavior.

 Changing to Bulkhead Seating

-Depending on the size of your dog, you may want some extra legroom to accommodate her.
-After I have made my reservation online and chosen my seats, I then call the airline directly (even if the flight was booked through a broker, i.e. Travelocity).
+If you do have an allowed service dog, you may want some extra legroom to accommodate her.
+After I have made my reservation online and chosen my seats, I then call the airline directly (even if the flight was booked through a broker (for example, Travelocity).
 I ask to speak to a supervisor and explain that I will be bringing a service dog.
-In my experience (Delta is great at this), the airline supervisor changes my seats to bulkhead seating and e-mails a confirmation of the seat changes.
+In my experience, the airline supervisor changes my seats to bulkhead seating and e-mails a confirmation of the seat changes.
 I have only experienced very nice, well-trained supervisors.